Lectio Divina – 13th Sunday in Ordinary Time (June 30th)

 READ, REFLECT AND WRITE

-Lectio Divina – Fourth Sunday in Advent (Dec.
-24th)
+Lectio Divina – 12th Sunday in Ordinary Time (June 23rd)

 PURPOSE OF THIS SCRIPTURE READING – Develop a personal relationship with Jesus through the Word of God with the understanding that the Holy Spirit will teach and remind us of all Jesus said and did.
 Psalm 32:8 tells us, “I will instruct you and show you the way you should walk, give you counsel and watch over you.”